 The guest rooms which lie parallel to the coast have the beds placed so the guests can get a direct view of the little Fogo Islands.
 The rooms are sized variably between 350 sq feet to 1000 sq feet.
 The 21 rooms on the 3rd and the 4th floors also have wood burning stoves which provide a warm and cosy environment to the guests.
 The Hotel features wood fired boilers and solar panels for providing the building with the necessary heating needs.

-The designers incorporated energy saving technologies from the very start to conserve water and electricity usage.
+The designers incorporated energy saving technologies from the very start to conserve water and electricity usage (read the 5 steps to switch your electricity supplier to save money).
 Special care was taken while installing the supporting columns to the protruding ends of the building so that the surrounding rocks and plants had a minimal impact on them.
 This again makes the design a part of ‘Green Architecture’.

 The highly insulated steel frames of the building and the windows have a triple pane glazing.
 And the water provided in the toilets is harvested rainwater from the roof.
 The building not only incorporates modern design and technology but has a lot of contemporary thrown in the mix.
 The textile and the carpentry work were done by local workers and craftsmen who in turn provided the hotel with an aesthetic value and made the place tied to the island.